Waxiang Chinese

 Waxiang (瓦鄉話 (瓦乡话, Wǎxiānghuà); ɕioŋ˥tsa˧) is a divergent variety of Chinese, spoken by the Waxiang people, an unrecognized ethnic minority group in the northwestern part of Hunan province, China.
-Waxiang is a distinct language, very different from its surrounding Southwestern Mandarin, Xiang Chinese and the Hmongic Qo Xiong languages.
+Waxiang is a distinct language, and is very different from the surrounding Southwestern Mandarin, Xiang Chinese, and the Eastern Miao (Xong) languages.

 Classification

 As noted by Laurent Sagart (2011) and others, Waxiang appears to share some words with the Caijia language of western Guizhou.
 Sagart (2011) considers Caijia to be a sister of Waxiang.
 Currently, Waxiang is classified as a divergent Chinese variety rather than a non-Sinitic language.
 Similarities among Old Chinese, Waxiang, Caijia, and Bai have also been pointed out by Wu & Shen (2010).

 Qu & Tang (2017) show that Waxiang and Miao (Qo Xiong) have had little mutual influence on each other.